kancharlasaisruthi/agentic-staffing-platform/README.md

   source.
 Indeed/Glassdoor results are deliberately excluded from primary evidence per the platform's rules and only referenced as corroborating signal counts, never as the cited source in the final report.
-- **Re-running discovery in the same session won't find NEW companies** if the Planner considers every "need" already satisfied (Market Trigger and Company Discovery each only run once per run unless their outputs are cleared).
-Click **Reset Run** to start a fresh discovery cycle with new searches — but expect a different mix of companies each time, since search results aren't deterministic across calls.